microsoft/OCR-Form-Tools/README.md

 ##### Resume a project #####

 Finally, go to the main page (house icon) and click Open Cloud Project.
-Then select the blob storage connection, and select your project's .vott file.
+Then select the blob storage connection, and select your project's .proj file.
 The application will load all of the project's settings because it has the security token.

 #### Keyboard Shortcuts ####